caseykneale/PickingALanguage2020/fieldnotes/analysis/readme.md

  - The upper right hand quadrant has some terrible languages.
 Some of which you probably could not pay me to write code in.
 ArrayBasic being the absolute worst programming language I have ever seen.
 People complain about R, vs Python, etc, my goodness, they have no idea how bad it really gets.

 ## My Dream Language
-I created a pretend entry by feeding in the types of features I cared/enjoyed most.
+I created a pretend entry by feeding in the types of features I desire most.
 Had to eyeball some of the quantitative ones.
 Then projected that into the plot to see where it landed.

 ![pca](https://raw.githubusercontent.com/caseykneale/PickingALanguage2020/main/fieldnotes/analysis/dream%20lang.png)